-So do yourself a favor, stop spending so much time in front of the TV!
+So do yourself a favor, stop spending so much time in front of the TV or your computer!
 You'll be proud when your days as a couch potato are over.

 For some people's thinking, there are to many "couch potatos", all across the American country.
 There are lying on there couchs all the time, doing nothing.
-Except watching the TV all the time.
+Except watching the TV and the computer all the time.
 Whereas they not getting any excersizing, not anything at all.
 Theres so much to do, like jogging or walking or tennis instead.